| Use this on an abstract class to specify that its subclasses represent various commands. |

 |

-Use this attribute to link a command-line option or command with the help text that describes (documents) it.
-Suitable
+Use this attribute to write the help text that describes (documents) a command-line option or command.
+Specifying

 |

-Use this attribute to link a command-line option or command with the help text that describes (documents) it.
-Suitable
+Use this attribute to write the help text that describes (documents) a command-line option or command.
+Specifying

 |